CASIA-IVA-Lab/FastSAM/README.md

 ### 4.Downstream task

-we also do some downstream task that SAM not good at to show the effectiveness of our method.
+The results of several downstream tasks to show the effectiveness.

 #### Anomaly Detection